Legacy judgement contradicts Safeguarding the Union claim that Windsor Framework doesn't apply EU law in NI

-Legacy Act judgement contradicts Safeguarding the Union claim that Windsor Framework doesn't apply EU law in Northern Ireland
+Legacy judgement contradicts Safeguarding the Union claim that Windsor Framework doesn't apply EU rights law in NI

+It means the government’s attempts to stop the prosecution of British soldiers who served in Northern Ireland has been undermined by another deal signed by the same government – the Windsor Framework.

+There have been concerns raised for months – including by DUP MPs Gavin Robinson and Sammy Wilson – that EU rights applicable in Northern Ireland would hinder other government legislation such as its Rwanda Bill to deport migrants.

+The government has consistently claimed that the Windsor Framework does extend to policies such as immigration.

-The High Court ruling on the amnesty law today said that two parts of the law are “incompatible with article 2 ECHR and article 2 of the Windsor Framework and should be disapplied”.
+However, the High Court ruling on the amnesty law today said that two parts of the legislation are “incompatible with article 2 ECHR and article 2 of the Windsor Framework and should be disapplied”.
+These include the government’s attempts to exclude evidence from legal proceedings and the prohibition of criminal enforcement action.

 This is in stark contrast to a claim by the government in the command paper it produced in its deal with the DUP.